If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

 Evaluate potential attorneys by questioning them about how they handle custody cases.
 Meeting them will also help you see if you're comfortable with them representing you.

 The separation of two parents is hard enough on your children; you want the best child custody lawyer in Houston to be compassionate, too.

 When you talk with a law firm, make sure that they show knowledge of your particular type of case.
 This again goes back to finding a law firm focused on family law, but it will also be necessary to your trust level with the firm.

 You want to know there will not be moments when the attorneys wonder what the next step will be with your case.

 Interview at least 2 or 3 lawyers before you choose a child custody lawyer

-It is not only important to interview your potential child custody attorney in person.
+It is not only essential to interview your potential child custody attorney in person.
 Interview more than one.